 \subsection{Overall Performance}

-We also present the overall performance of each model using different teaching strategies.
+We also provide the overall performance of each model using different strategies.
 In particular, we count the total number of criteria the generated feedback texts have addressed by providing helpful critiques or suggestions for the 100 test samples for each task.
 The results are shown in Tab.~\ref{tab:overall_performance}.
-We find that (i) \textbf{Including criteria consistently enhances overall performance} across all models and tasks. (ii) \textbf{Incorporating demonstrations generally improves overall performance}, except when overly long demonstrations adversely affect the contextualization of feedback texts, as seen in the introduction task for most models. (iii) \textbf{Combining both criteria and demonstrations typically does not outperform adding criteria alone}, mostly because models generate fewer critiques and suggestions when demonstrations are provided compared to criteria only (see Appendix Tab.~\ref{tab:overall_performance_critique}).
-This may be due to the fact that the feedback texts in demonstrations can include positive comments, leading to less critical model-generated feedback.
-Therefore, in practice, providing only criteria to LLMs is a reasonably effective strategy for feedback generation.
+We find that (i) \textbf{Providing criteria will always improve the overall performance} regardless of the model and task. (ii) \textbf{Providing demonstrations will generally improve the overall performance} except for the cases where the overly long demonstrations negatively affect the contextualization of feedback too much (in the case of introduction task for most models). (iii) \textbf{Adding both criteria and demonstrations typically does not outperform adding criteria alone}, mostly because models generate fewer critiques/suggestions when demonstrations are provided compared to criteria only (see Appendix Tab.~\ref{tab:overall_performance_critique}).
+This may be due to the fact that the feedback texts in demonstrations can include positive comments, thus causing the model-generated feedback to be less critical.
+Therefore, in practice, providing criteria only to LLMs is a reasonably good strategy for feedback generation.